What is a heater core?

 What to check if you’re not getting heat in your car

-1. Check coolant level.
-When coolant is low, the car’s heater core will be the first to lose coolant flow.
-That’ll cause low heat or no heat.
+1. Check the coolant level.
+When coolant is low, the car’s heater core will be the first to lose coolant flow, which will cause low or no heat.

-2) Check coolant condition for scale and electrolysis (see post below on how to check for electrolysis using a digital multi meter).
+2) Check the coolant condition for scale and electrolysis (see the post below on how to check for electrolysis using a digital multimeter).

-3) Check engine temperature with an infra red non contact thermometer near the thermostat housing to determine if the thermostat is working properly.
+3) Check the engine temperature with an infrared noncontact thermometer near the thermostat housing to determine if the thermostat is working properly.
 After running for a while, the thermostat housing should read around 190°F.

-If your car is equipped with a heater control valve, manually open and close the valve to see if that solves the problem.
+If your car has a heater control valve, manually open and close the valve to see if that solves the problem.
 If so, replace the faulty valve or actuator.

 5) Flush the heater core.
-Several companies make a heater core heater core flushing toolflushing tool that’s somewhat effective in removing sediment from the core.
-If that work, it can save you from replacing the heater core, a very expensive repair.
+Several companies make a heater core flushing tool that’s somewhat effective in removing sediment from the core.
+If that works, it can save you from replacing the heater core, a very expensive repair.

 ©, 2016 Rick Muscoplat